YoussufMansour/User-Authentication-based-on-Keystroke-dynamics/README.md

 ## Instructions before testing the UI
 <ul>
-  <li>The username should start with "admin" and them the number of user (ex:admin22)
+  <li>The username should start with "admin" and then the number of the user (ex:admin22)
 </li>
   <li>The password (.tie5Ronal) should be typed directly without backspaces in the middle
 </li>